Robin Spriggs: Career

-Overview
+As an actor, Spriggs is best known for his portrayal of Morrison, aka The Ghost, on the second season of PlayStation Network's superhero crime series, Powers, based on the comic book by Brian Michael Bendis and Michael Avon Oeming.
+Spriggs has also appeared as Captain Franco in the NBC science-fiction series Revolution; as Chris Amante in the USA Network drama series Necessary Roughness; and as Harley in The CW TV miniseries Containment.
+He also appeared in the 2004 film Sinkhole.

-Spriggs holds degrees in both English and Theatre.
-He has been nominated for a Pushcart Prize, a Bram Stoker Award, a Rhysling Award, and received honorable mention in The Year’s Best Fantasy and Horror.
-His fiction and poetry have appeared in such publications as Beyond, The Rhysling Anthology, Cemetery Dance, Going Postal, Space & Time, Terminal Fright, A Season in Carcosa, and the Shirley Jackson Award-winning anthology The Grimscribe's Puppets.
+Critical reception

 The literary offerings of Robin Spriggs have been well received by critics.
 Publishers Weekly, in its review of The Untold Tales of Ozman Droom, observed, "Spriggs evokes terror and awe," and "Medium is the message in this dazzling anti-story, a love letter to the weird."